 What is a Performance Metric?

 Performance metrics form the basis for measuring the performance of your employees in any given area.
-Metrics allow you to pull responses from forms the employees complete about themselves as well as forms completed about their performance by their supervisors.
+Metrics allow you to pull responses from forms the employees complete about themselves as well as forms completed about their performance by their supervisors and peers.

 As an example, we have created a metric to measure 'Productivity'.
-This metric gathers responses from both employee self-assessments and leader's assessments.
+This metric gathers responses from employee self-assessments, leader's assessments and peer assessments.
 Please note all rating scales used in metrics must be the same to display correctly in Performance Reports.